FirebirdSQL/firebird-testcontainers-java/README.md

 - `withEnableLegacyClientAuth()` - (_Firebird 3+_) Enables `LegacyAuth` and uses
 it as the default for creating users, also relaxes `WireCrypt` to `Enabled`;
-sets docker environment variable `EnableLegacyClientAuth` to `true`
+sets docker environment variable `EnableLegacyClientAuth` to `true`;
+passes connection property `authPlugins` with value `Srp256,Srp,Legacy_Auth` if this property is not explicitly set through `withUrlParam`
 - `withEnableWireCrypt` - (_Firebird 3+_) Relaxes `WireCrypt` from `Required` to
 `Enabled`; sets docker environment variable `EnableWireCrypt` to `true
 - `withTimeZone(String)` - Sets the time zone (defaults to JVM default time